Which manual therapy wins for rotator cuff pain?

 Summary

-This study tested two different hands-on treatments for people with long-lasting shoulder pain from rotator cuff syndrome.
-Sixty adults aged 30 to 60 received either the Spencer technique or mobilization with movement, both combined with standard heat and stretching, for 6 weeks.
-The goal was to see which approach better reduces pain and improves shoulder movement.
+This study tested two different manual therapy techniques for people with rotator cuff syndrome, a common cause of shoulder pain.
+Sixty adults aged 30 to 60 received either the Spencer technique or mobilization with movement, both combined with standard physiotherapy like heat and stretching, for 6 weeks.
+The goal was to see which approach better reduces pain and improves shoulder range of motion.

 Get updates